TheNitesWhoSay/typeahead-search/README.md

 The search cache can be removed from with .item_removed which will remove the item and any tokens, token-map entries, and prefixes that are now not owned by any item.

-The search cache can have an individual items text updated with .item_text_changed, which is approximately the same as .item_remove combined with .item_added (insofar as tokens are concerned) just the items entry isn't removed or added, only its base text changes.
+The search cache can have an individual items text updated with .item_text_changed, which is approximately the same as .item_removed combined with .item_added (insofar as tokens are concerned) just the items entry isn't removed or added, only its base text changes.

-Finally items can be moved to new indexes with .item_moved, this only changes the index you get for your results and would be appropriate if you performed an operation that changed search-item indexes (like a sort).
+Finally items can be moved to new indexes with .item_moved, this only changes the index you get for your results and would be appropriate if you performed an operation that changed search-item indexes (like a sort), or can be called manually if you don't specify auto-move to update indexes when calling .item_removed or .item_added, either specifying the auto-move flag or manually calling .item_moved may be appropriate depending on your use-case.

 ## TODO